 Timelines need to be examined: both planned and actual events.
 Description of main political changes and Government decisions needed.
 Feedback from country offices on relative success is needed.
 [See also: Matrix Comparing Aid Instruments?]
 Important to document changes in Government policy that can be attributed to DFID and donors.
 Triangulated interviews may be only way to do so.
 [See also: Matrix on Harmonisation issues?]
 How effective was the mix of aid instruments in achieving planned objectives?
-What is the evidence about the relative effectiveness of the different instruments?
-What is the evidence about the relative effectiveness of effectiveness; DFID's added value) → use specific examples To what extent has 'more-with-less' been achieved in the short-term?
-(Transaction costs: financial, advisor time, etc) What lessons can be learnt from the different instruments?
-(Strengths; Weaknesses) Were the different instruments used sufficiently complementary?
+What is the evidence about the relative effectiveness of the different instruments? ★ Compare different instruments (donor perceptions of effectiveness; DFID's added value) → use specific examples ★ To what extent has 'more-with-less' been achieved in the short-term?
+(Transaction costs: financial, advisor time, etc) ★ What lessons can be learnt from the different instruments?
+(Strengths; Weaknesses) • Were the different instruments used sufficiently complementary?
 What has been achieved from efforts to influence Government?
 Has DFID been effective in pursuing its influencing agenda with Government?
 Was harmonisation strengthened?
-Was harmonisation strengthened?
-Wow do other donors perceively with other donors to achieve common objectives or to change their policy?
+To what extent did DFID work effectively with other donors to achieve common objectives or to change their policy?
+How do other donors perceive DFID?
 What is DFID's added value (use specific examples/ evidence)?
+Has DFID pushed the agenda too hard (too fast)?
 How have the two different approaches to partnerships in DFID I (light touch and intensive aka DSF) worked?
 What are the positive/ negative results of increased working through other donors?
-DFID's choice of aid instruments DFID's partnership strategy achievement of the objectives? " (q)II [(c)
+DFID's choice of aid instruments DFID's partnership strategy achievement of the objectives? " (q) {II} II(c)